 Cross-cultural studies indicate that the incidence of postpartum depression (but not psychosis) is much lower in non-Western cultures.
 These cultures seem to provide the new mother with a level of emotional and physical support that is largely absent in Western society.
 In more traditional cultures, there is greater recognition of the demands of motherhood.
 Thus, the new mother receives assurance that the discomfort she is experiencing will pass and that she will not have to face those feelings alone.

 Postpartum depression is treated much like other types of depression.
 The most common treatments for depression are psychotherapy, and participation in a support group, antidepressant medication, or a combination of those treatments.

-The most commonly used medications to treat depression are selective serotonin reuptake inhibitors, or SSRIs.
+The most commonly-used medications to treat depression are selective serotonin reuptake inhibitors or SSRIs.

 Many forms of psychotherapy, including some short-term (10 to 20 week) therapies, can help depressed individuals.
-Talk therapies can help patients gain insight into and resolve their problems through verbal exchange with the therapist, sometimes combined with homework assignments between sessions.
+Talk therapies can help patients gain insight into and resolve their problems through verbal exchanges with the therapist, sometimes combined with homework assignments between sessions.
 Behavioral therapists help patients learn how to obtain more satisfaction and rewards through their own actions and how to unlearn the behavioral patterns that contribute to or result from their depression.
 Additionally, therapy can help a person understand what triggers their symptoms, and how best to cope with their distress.

 As is the case with other medications, antidepressants can find their way into breast milk.
 Women who breastfeed should talk to their doctors to determine the most suitable treatment.